endeavouros-team/Weekly-ISO-Rebuilds/split_ISO.md

-ISO split in 3 parts
+# ISO split in 3 parts
-`7z a -v1024m -mx0 EndeavourOS-Releasename-Date.iso.7z EndeavourOS-Releasename-Date.iso`

 Download all 5 files into one folder: